chaotic-cx/chaotic-manager/README.md

 This requires a valid Bot token and the Chat ID to be set.
 The following events are currently supported:

-- Build failures: additionally contains links to full build logs and the originating commit.
+- Build failures: additionally contain links to full build logs and the originating commit.

   ```text
   🚨 Failed deploying to awesome-repo: